Applications for the Mentoring Program have closed!

-We encourage everyone to apply however we do have a limited number of spaces available.
-Depending on the number of applications we receive, there may be some people who we cannot fit into this year’s program.
+We encourage everyone to register however we do have a limited number of spaces available.
+Depending on the number of registrations we receive, there may be some people who we cannot fit into this year’s program.

 Why was I not accepted into the program?

-For both mentees and mentors, if you have not been accepted into the program that means that unfortunately, we did not find anyone any who would be a great fit for you and what you’re wanting to get out of the program (or give to the program).
+For both mentees and mentors, if you have not been matched with someone in the program that means that unfortunately, we did not find anyone any who would be a great fit for you and what you’re wanting to get out of the program (or give to the program).

 In the meantime, there are also many other ways you can stay involved with WWDA and with WWDA LEAD.